-Impressive Mexican hand glazed ceramic bull's head, huge horns.
-Colors and pattern vary according to maker's mood.
+Awesome Mexican hand glazed ceramic bull's head, huge horns.
+Colours and pattern vary according to maker's mood.
 Cool to use with a lamp behind and the eyes can then glower.
 Hand crafted Mexican home ware and Intagible Cultural Heritage ware as proclaimed by UNESCO

 Holy Kitsch!
 Mexican faience wares display streams of influence on traditional earthenware in Mexico.
 With the importation of glazed ceramics displaying Moorish/African Chinese Roman and Dutch influences new techniques were absorbed into the ancient arts and crafts movement of Mexico a result being these spectacular tin glazed ceramics now recognised as being unique cultural heritage the tradition of these wares in the making is unchanged since 1600s.
 Forms change.

 The artisans in Mexico still sieve mix and knead their own clays and now use non-toxic glazes.
 This beautiful ware is a fantastic homage to herds that were moved by the indigenous across the vast plains of North Mexico and Southern USA once a part of Mexico.
 This is an ethical ware.

 They decorations remind Holy Kitsch! of the music and passion of Mexico

 Vintage salt and pepper from Cornwall in England with dialect.
 Highly unusual hand glazed.
 Possibly forties....

 Beautifully made Day of the Dead dancer out of paper mache.
 A great feature item...